 Most estate disputes don’t actually start as “disputes.”

-They start as uncomfortable conversations that never quite happen—a decision that doesn’t get explained, a role that feels unclear, a family member who feels left out.
+They begin as uncomfortable conversations that never quite happen—a decision that isn’t explained, a role that feels unclear, or a family member who feels left out.

 By the time lawyers are mentioned, emotions are usually already high.
-And that’s often when families assume court is the only option.
+That is often when families assume court is the only option.

 It isn’t.